2022 Commonwealth Games: Development and preparation

 The Birmingham Organising Committee for the 2022 Commonwealth Games (BOCCG) was responsible for the planning and operational delivery of the Games.
 This includes sport, venue and competition management, ticket sales, all ceremonies and the Queen's Baton Relay.
 The headquarters of the organising committee is located in One Brindleyplace building and has taken up the office until December 2022.

 In March 2018, the BOCCG paid £25 million ($35 million) fee to the CGF for the right to host the 2022 Commonwealth Games.
 The fee included the £20 million ($28 million) for the Games hosting charges and £5 million ($7 million) for the development work in the Commonwealth.

 In July 2018, British Prime Minister Theresa May appointed John Crabtree as Chair of the BOCCG.
 In January 2019, Ian Reid was announced as chief executive officer of the BOCCG.
 On 6 June 2019, the British Government introduced the Commonwealth Games Bill which ensured the prohibition of unauthorised sales of Games tickets, effective flow of transport around Games venues, complete protection of commercial rights, and compliance with financial propriety rules by the government's funding of the BOCCG.
 The bill received royal assent and was passed into law as the Birmingham Commonwealth Games Act 2020 on 25 June 2020.

-In June 2020, it was announced that the entire schedule of the Games would be offset by one day to reduce conflicts with sporting events rescheduled due to the COVID-19 pandemic, particularly the UEFA Euro 2020 (held on 11 June to 11 July 2021), the 2020 Summer Olympics (held on 23 July to 8 August 2021), the UEFA Women's Euro 2022 (held 6 to 31 July in England; the opening ceremony time would have conflicted with one of the semifinal matches), and the final days of the 2022 World Athletics Championships (held from 15 to 24 July).
-All athletes and officials are required to test negative for COVID-19 on a PCR test before departure and upon arrival; infections during the Games will be handled on a case-by-case basis, with athletes not necessarily required to withdraw or publicly disclose their infection.
+In June 2020, it was announced that the entire schedule of the Games would be offset by one day to reduce conflicts with sporting events rescheduled due to the COVID-19 pandemic, particularly the UEFA Euro 2020 (held from 11 June to 11 July 2021), the 2020 Summer Olympics (held from 23 July to 8 August 2021), the UEFA Women's Euro 2022 (held from 6 to 31 July in England; the opening ceremony time would have conflicted with one of the semifinal matches), and the final days of the 2022 World Athletics Championships (held from 15 to 24 July).
+All athletes and officials were required to test negative for COVID-19 on a PCR test before departure and upon arrival; infections during the Games would be handled on a case-by-case basis, with athletes not necessarily required to withdraw or publicly disclose their infection.
 Commonwealth Games Australia considered the protocols to be less stringent and more "relaxed" than expected, and stated that it planned to impose stricter biosecurity protocols on its athletes to ensure their safety.